alyabtrisyia/Final-Year-Project-StudyHush/README.md

 By the end of this project, a complete and functional Android version of StudyHush will be developed to support students in building consistent, effective, and distraction-free study routines.

 # Problem Statement
-Students often lose focus because their phones interrupt their study sessions.
+- Students often lose focus because their phones interrupt their study sessions.
 This makes it difficult for them to manage their time and finish their tasks properly.

-Moreover, most existing applications offer only a limited range of features individually.
+- Most existing applications offer only a limited range of features individually.
 This forces undergraduate students to ineffectively switch between multiple apps to manage a single study session.

-Additionally, many apps lack motivational elements like streaks and gamification, making it hard for students to stay consistent and build long-term study habits.
+- Many apps lack motivational elements like streaks and gamification, making it hard for students to stay consistent and build long-term study habits.

 # Objetives
 The following are the objectives to be applied within the application that being develop :